0hq/WebGPT/README.md

 2020 M1 Mac: 30ms/token at 117M parameters with f32 precision.
 2020 M1 Mac: 70ms/token at 377M parameters with f32 precision.
 2020 M1 Mac: 120ms/token at 775M parameters with f32 precision.
-1.5B is workign but unstable, sitting around 1000ms/token due to inefficiencies.
+1.5B is working but unstable, sitting around 1000ms/token due to inefficiencies.

 ## Running WebGPT